MQ3 alcohol sensor Arduino code | Step by step instructions

 #define sensorAnalog A1

-Second, these PINs are converted to OUTPUT and INPUT PIN.
+Secondly, these pins are set as OUTPUT and INPUT pins.
 Also, the serial monitor is enabled in the void setup.

 void setup() {